Gila River Broadcasting Corporation: History

-Programming includes public service announcements and tribal content.
-Local programming, including news and children's shows, was planned.
+Programming includes public service announcements and tribal content and local and pre-produced live content related to the community.

-Master control for GRBC is located at the Gila River Telecommunications facility on the northern edge of the Community, with a Chandler postal address.
+Master control for GRBC is located at the Gila River Telecommunications facility, on the northern edge of the Community, near Chandler, Arizona.

 On November 30, 2018, GRBC took a third transmitter, KGRY-LD at Blackwater, silent, as its channel was needed to repack KGRQ.
 Gila River Telecommunications requested cancellation of KGRY's license on June 5, 2019.
 It then assigned the call letters KGRY-LD to K28MO-D, a construction permit for a transmitter on South Mountain, and KGRF-LD to the former K19JV-D, a construction permit also at that site.